 Creating a resume that highlights your skills and abilities is the best way to make a lasting impression with school administrators and hiring representatives.
-It will also reflect the skills and talents that will make you an effective teacher and will help hiring representatives understand why you will be a good fit for their school.
+It will also reflect the skills and talents that will make you an effective teacher and will help hiring representatives to understand why you will be a good fit for their school.
 NYCTF will also share your resume with principals and hiring representatives to support you in your job search.

 Success Criteria for a Teaching Resume: